julibennett/NWSL-Season-Tracker/README.md

 ### Method 1 --> Heroku!

-- Simply click the Live link in the links section above!
+- This app is deployed on Heroku!
+Simply click the Live link in the links section above!
 That's all, have fun!!

 ### Method 2 ---> Cloning!